 The next afternoon, Liz awakens to find herself tied up in a shed.
 She manages to escape and then finds Mick torturing Kristy.
 She shoots Mick, thinks he is dead only to later discover she was wrong.
 When Mick eventually catches up with her, he severs her spinal chord, cuts off her fingers, and tortures her in a manner that Mick says was used in the Vietnam War - implying that he is from the proud Anzac tradition.
-One of these manners is the head-on-a-stick that Mick says was culture in the Vietnam war to get information out of the enemy but ensure they couldn't run away.
+One of his traditions is to use the "head-on-a-stick" that Mick says was culture in the Vietnam war to get information out of the enemy but ensure they couldn't run away.

 As for Kirsty, she is shot by Mick when on the verge of escape.
 It seems, owing to his fondness for shooting wild animals, Mick is an expert marksman.
 As for Ben, he awakens to find himself nailed to a crossbeam next to two savage dogs and a partially eaten corpses.
 He escapes, is rescued by Swedish travellers, and accused of the girl's murder.
 The film closes with an image of Mick walking into the sunset.

-The Snowtown murders may has also influenced aspects of the plot.
+The Snowtown murders were also said to have influenced aspects of the Wolf Creek plot.
 The murders occured between 1992 and 1997.
 A group of five men and one woman from the city of Adelaide killed 11 people and desposited their bodies in a barrels of acid stored in a disused bank vault in the small town of Snowtown.
 The group then collected the social security payments of the victims.
 The manner of the murders was particularly cruel.
 Victims had their toes crushed, testicals electrocuted, and were burnt with cigarettes.
 The murderers were eventually caught when members of the public noticed an argument occurring in the middle of the night between two of the gang.
 It seems the man whose job was to torture the victims had overstepped his bounds by killing one.
 The man whose job it was to kill was upset by being deprived of his role and let it be known that he was not happy.
-When police came to investigate, they found the bodies embalmed by the acid.
+When police came to investigate, they found the bodies.

 With the exception of the cruelty, there was no commonality between the geographic, historical or cultural associations of the Snowtown murderers and Mick Taylor from Wolf Creek.
-The murderers were a product of cities and broken homes, not conservative rural values.
+The murderers were a product of cities and broken homes, not conservative rural values, outback pubs or military service in Vietnam.
 In the case of the Snowtown murderers, the fact that they murdered as a group seems to indicate that they were looking for some kind of perverse community belonging that had been denied from them in the individualistic focus of urbanism.

 "I'd definitely be travelling with a very large shotgun"